-WV FOODLINK is a project of the Food Justice Laboratory housed in the Department of Geology and Geography at West Virginia University.
-With the support of our community partners we have developed a resource hub and learning commons to support a people-centered, resilient food network in Appalachia.
+WV FOODLINK is a project of the Food Justice Laboratory housed in West Virginia University Center for Resilient Communities.
+In collaboration with our community partners we have developed a resource hub and learning commons to support a people centered, resilient food network in West Virginia.

 WV FOODLINK is a product of our partnerships.
-Our current partners include Facing Hunger Food Bank, Mountaineer Food Bank, Volunteer Organizations Active in Disasters (VOAD), Claude Worthington Benedum Foundation, Sisters Health Foundation, Appalachian Foodshed Project, WV Food and Farm Coalition, WV Center for Budget and Policy, American Friends Service Committee, WV Healthy Kids and Families Coalition, Sprouting Farms, Turnrow Farm Collective, as well as county-level anti-hunger coalitions throughout the state of West Virginia.
+Our current partners include Facing Hunger Food Bank, Mountaineer Food Bank, WV Food and Farm Coalition, WV Center for Budget and Policy, American Friends Service Committee, WV Healthy Kids and Families Coalition, Sprouting Farms, Turnrow Farm Collective, as well as county-level anti-hunger coalitions throughout the state of West Virginia.

-WV FOODLINK is currently supported by grants from the Claude Worthington Benedum Foundation and the Appalachia Foodshed Project.
+WV FOODLINK is currently supported by grants from Mazon and WVU Extension Family Nutrition Program (SNAP-Ed).
 Seed funding for WV FOODLINK came from a Public Service Award from West Virginia University in 2013 and the Benedum Foundation in 2014.